kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 ### Random Access Datasets

 Datasets stored in HBase support random access read and write operations as well as the usual streaming read and write operations.
+The random-access pattern associates a `Key` with each record that is stored (covered next), and the `Dataset` implementations implement an additional interface, `RandomAccessDataset`:

+_RandomAccessDataset Interface_

+    E get(Key);
+    boolean put(E);
+    boolean delete(Key);
+    boolean delete(E);
+    long increment(Key, String, long);

+The type parameter, E, is the java type of the entities stored in the `Dataset`.

+The recommended way to access these methods is by first instantiating the HBase dataset repository as a `RandomAccessDatasetRepository`, which returns `RandomAccessDataset` implementations rather than vanilla `Dataset`
+implementations:

+    RandomAccessDatasetRepository repo = DatasetRepositories.openRandomAccess("repo:hbase:...");
+    RandomAccessDataset<User> users = repo.open("users");
+    users.put(...);

-The underlying HBase storage requires that each entity has a key associated with it; the key is defined by marking the key fields in the schema with the `key` mapping.
+The underlying HBase storage requires that each entity has a key associated with it; in the current release, the key is defined by marking the key fields in the schema with the `key` mapping.
 Non-key fields are specified by the `column` mapping, with a value indicating the HBase column family and column name.